netscaler/cloud-native-getting-started/gcp/README.md

     ![GCP](./media/gcp-free-tier-image-16.png)

-     To check CPX pods status, if they are in `running status` go to next step otherwise delete above files by `replacing create with delete in above commands` and redploy them
+     To check guestbook application pods status, if they are in `running status` go to next step, otherwise delete pods by `replacing create with delete in above commands` and redploy them

      ```gcloudsdkkubectl
      kubectl get pods -n team-guestbook